 Typically, private companies like Ancestry.com take over digitally transcribing census records so you can search them online, but for the 1940 census, the National Archives has done this for you.
 That means that you won’t need a subscription to a genealogy research service in order to view the information contained in these records.

-~ Using the 1940 Census to Find Your Family ~
+Using the 1940 Census to Find Your Grandparents

 However, using the census may still be a little challenging.
-The information contained in the records has been sorted by the “enumeration district,” or the portion of a city or town where your family members lived.
+The information contained in the records has been sorted by the “enumeration district,” or the portion of a city or town where your grandparents lived.
 You need to know this enumeration district in order to access the personal information.

-It’s easier than you might think to find out your family’s enumeration district.
+It’s easier than you might think to find out your grandparents’ enumeration district.
 Just follow these steps:

 1. Go to the National Archives Website